ReedOei/CMips/README.md

 - Currently, cannot parse the type "unsigned".
 Write "unsigned int" instead.
 - Cannot parse accesses to a struct member after an array access. (e.g., write `(a[i]).b` instead of `a[i].b`).
+- Local variable resolution looks for everything in the function, doesn't properly respect blocks.

 # TODO